 Makes it easier to understand a complex subject

 The topic of renewable or alternative energy could fill countless books.
-The subject matter is complex and very few people have the time to put into understanding it to its full extent.
+The subject matter is complex and very few people have the time to fully understand it.

 With animated video, you can use different animation styles, like kinetic typography, to clearly demonstrate statistics and explain complex subjects.